 It provides an additional skill set for those already in employment in such roles and will likely increase opportunities for promotion and advancement.

-This course is run over a period of 30 weeks: You will meet on a weekly basis for 3 hours per week (excluding half term holidays, Easter and Christmas).
-The course will start in the Autumn term 2020 (exact date tbc) and end during the week of the 12th July 2021.
+This course is run over a period of 30 weeks: You will meet on a weekly basis either in person or on line for 3 hours per week (excluding half term holidays, Easter and Christmas).
 You are expected to attend each session to ensure that you get the most out of the course and absence from sessions will only be accepted due to unforeseen circumstances such as sickness or other work commitments.

 An essential part of your learning is the homework tasks and related reading that you will be set.
 At this level we suggest you allow between 2- 4 hours per week to complete your homework and reading tasks.